L00188530/IaC-DemoLab1/README.md

 ### List of Tasks/Features we are going to perform

+- Create Parameters
-- Create EC2 instance with Parameters
+- Create EC2 instance
 - Add VPC